Generic Name: benztropine (BENZ-troe-peen)

 Brand Name: Generic only.
 No brands available.

-Benztropine tablets is used for:
+Benztropine tablets are used for:

 Treatment of Parkinson disease with other medicines.
 It is also used to control tremors and stiffness of the muscles due to certain antipsychotic medicines (eg, phenothiazines).